 SFU + Terramera helping farmers grow more food with less pesticides

 On June 17, we awarded $1.2M through the Ignite Program to four B.C.-based research projects that are creating technologies that solve real-world problems.
 One of the projects is a collaboration between Simon Fraser University‘s Dr. Martin Ester and Terramera.
-They received $300,000 to The process of introducing a new product or production method to market. their Science or knowledge put into practical use to solve problems or invent useful tools. which is helping farmers grow more food with less pesticides.
+They received $300,000 to commercialize their technology which is helping farmers grow more food with less pesticides.

 In agriculture, farmers rely on pesticides to control pests and protect their crops.
 However, these chemicals have a negative environmental impact, contaminating groundwater and freshwater supplies after rain falls on the plants and washes the pesticides off.
 Using chemistry, biology and computer science, this consortium is designing new, more effective ways to grow more food with less chemicals, reduce overall chemical use, and ensure farmers throughout the world can get higher yields with fewer pests.